keys-i/sdkman-cicd/README.md

   sdkman-ci:local bash -c 'sdk env install && bash -c "sdk env && ./gradlew test"'
 ```

 Use **Bash** and leave `set -u` disabled while calling SDKMAN.
-The image loads
+SDKMAN loads in
-SDKMAN through `BASH_ENV`; the fresh shell after installation loads candidate
+interactive shells and through `BASH_ENV` for scripts.
+A fresh shell after
-paths.
-Mounted directories must be writable by UID/GID 1000, or use `--user 0`
+installation loads candidate paths.
+Mounted directories must be writable by
-when your runner requires root.
+UID/GID 1000, or use `--user 0` when your runner requires root.

 ## Caching